-A basic knowledge of website code and development is essential for today’s marketer.
+A basic knowledge of code, development and website design is essential for today’s marketer.
 The smallest changes can have an impact on traffic, engagement and conversion.
 Knowing how page speed affects your marketing activity and how to tack it can improve the bottom line.

 What is page speed?

 Page speed is the time it takes for a page to fully display content or “time to first byte”, i.e. how long it takes the browser to receive the first piece of information from a server.

 You may also see the term “site speed”.
 This refers to the page speed for a sample number of page views on a website.
 This is what Google takes into account for its algorithm.

 - 25% of visitors will abandon the page in less than 4 seconds if it doesn’t load

 - 60% of mobile users expect sites to be fast or faster on their phone as a desktop or laptop